FanDuel promo code: Get $300 in bonus bets for college football betting and Week 1 NFL picks on Saturday

 College football betting preview

 Another matchup has Mississippi State hosting No. 12 Arizona State at 7:30 p.m.
 ET.
 The Sun Devils are 6.5-point favorites in today's college football odds, and the over/under is listed at 58.5.
+BYU and Stanford are set to play at 10:15 p.m.
+ET.
+The Cougars go into this tilt as huge 20.5-point favorites in today's college football odds, as the over/under is set at 44.5.
 Claim $300 in bonus bets at FanDuel here:

 Responsible Gaming